-- In the case of Mr. Smith and Mr. Taylor, "good reason" means: - a material diminution in the officer's authority, duties or responsibilities; - a material reduction in the officer's level of compensation (including base salary and target bonus) other than pursuant to a company-wide reduction of compensation where the reduction applicable to the officer is substantially equal, on a percentage basis, to the reduction of the other executive officers; - · a relocation of the officer's place of employment by more than 30 miles without the officer's consent; or - in the case of Mr. Smith only, a breach of his offer letter or severance agreement by Equinix or the failure of any successor to assume those agreements. - In the case of Mr. Meyers, Mr. Schwartz and Ms. Baack, "good reason" means: - a material diminution in the officer's authority, duties or responsibilities, provided, however, if by virtue of Equinix being acquired and made a division or business unit of a larger entity following a change-incontrol, the officer retains substantially similar authority, duties or responsibilities for such division or business unit of the acquiring corporation, but not for the entire acquiring corporation, such reduction in authority, duties or responsibilities shall not constitute good reason; - a 10% or greater reduction in the officer's average level of compensation over the prior three calendar years, determined based on salary, target bonus and the FASB ASC Topic 718 grant value of any equity awards; or - a relocation of the officer's place of employment by more than 30 miles without the officer's consent. - "Cause" includes the officer's unauthorized use or disclosure of trade secrets which causes material harm to Equinix, the officer's conviction of, or a plea of "guilty" or "no contest" to, a felony, or the officer's gross misconduct. - The definition of "change-in-control" in the severance agreements with our named executive officers is the same definition as in our 2000 Equity Incentive Plan, described below.
+- In the case of Mr. Smith and Mr. Taylor, "good reason" means: - a material diminution in the officer's authority, duties or responsibilities; - a material reduction in the officer's level of compensation (including base salary and target bonus) other than pursuant to a company-wide reduction of compensation where the reduction applicable to the officer is substantially equal, on a percentage basis, to the reduction of the other executive officers; - · a relocation of the officer's place of employment by more than 30 miles without the officer's consent; or - in the case of Mr. Smith only, a breach of his offer letter or severance agreement by Equinix or the failure of any successor to assume those agreements. - In the case of the other named executive officers, "good reason" means: - a material diminution in the officer's authority, duties or responsibilities, provided, however, if by virtue of Equinix being acquired and made a division or business unit of a larger entity following a change-incontrol, the officer retains substantially similar authority, duties or responsibilities for such division or business unit of the acquiring corporation, but not for the entire acquiring corporation, such reduction in authority, duties or responsibilities shall not constitute good reason; - a 10% or greater reduction in the officer's average level of compensation over the prior three calendar years, determined based on salary, target bonus and the FASB ASC Topic 718 grant value of any equity awards; or - a relocation of the officer's place of employment by more than 30 miles without the officer's consent. - "Cause" includes the officer's unauthorized use or disclosure of trade secrets which causes material harm to Equinix, the officer's conviction of, or a plea of "guilty" or "no contest" to a felony or the officer's gross misconduct. - The definition of "change-in-control" in the severance agreements with our named executive officers is the same definition as in our 2000 Equity Incentive Plan, described below.

-In April 2008, we entered into an expatriate agreement with Mr. Schwartz pursuant to which he agreed to relocate to the United Kingdom for approximately two years to serve as our president, Equinix EMEA.
-His expatriate agreement was extended through June 2013.
-In May 2013, we entered into a revised expatriate agreement with Mr. Schwartz pursuant to which he agreed to relocate to the Netherlands for approximately three years to serve as our president, Equinix EMEA.
+In May 2013, we entered into a revised expatriate agreement with Mr. Schwartz pursuant to which he agreed to relocate to the Netherlands for approximately three years to serve as our president, EMEA.
 Mr. Schwartz also has an employment agreement with our Netherlands subsidiary in connection with his international assignment to the Netherlands.
-Pursuant to this employment agreement, if Mr. Schwartz is terminated by Equinix from the role of president, EMEA, he is guaranteed a fixed term of employment until July 31, 2018 as a consultant on european affairs.
+Pursuant to this employment agreement, if Mr. Schwartz is terminated by Equinix from the role of president, EMEA, he is guaranteed a fixed term of employment until July 31, 2018, as a consultant on European affairs.
 The role shall be at a work location in the Netherlands with an annual salary of EUR 60,000.
 Such role shall not entitle Mr. Schwartz to any annual or long-term incentive compensation.
-Further, in the event of a change-in-control of Equinix, if Mr. Schwartz is entitled to benefits under both his severance agreement and his agreement with our Netherlands subsidiary, he will not be eligible to receive both, but payments under one will offset payments made under the other.
-In addition, if we terminate Mr. Schwartz's employment during the assignment for any reason other than cause or if Mr. Schwartz resigns and promptly returns to the United States, we will pay the transportation costs to bring Mr. Schwartz, his family and his household goods back to the United States.
+In the event of a change-in-control of Equinix, if Mr. Schwartz is entitled to benefits under both his severance agreement and his employment agreement with our Netherlands subsidiary, he will not be eligible to receive both, but payments under one will offset payments made under the other.
+In addition, if we terminate Mr. Schwartz's employment during the assignment for any reason other than cause, or if Mr. Schwartz resigns and promptly returns to the United States, we will pay the transportation costs to bring Mr. Schwartz, his family and his household goods back to the United States.
 Mr. Schwartz may also be entitled to statutory severance under Netherlands law.